-I hope you’ll make and enjoy this dish.
-Let me know below if you do.
-Thanks for reading!
+I hope you’ll make and enjoy these balsamic brussels with bacon and brie.
+Let me know below if you do and thanks for reading!

 - 1 1/2 pounds Brussels sprouts trimmed and cut in halves